NataliaVelasquez18/PyBer_Analysis/README.md

 ![Fig4.png](analysis/Fig4.png)

-**6. Fare, Ride, and Driver Percentages by City Type:**
+**6. Fare Percentage, Ride Percentage, and Driver Percentage by City Type:**

-In the next three graphs we can observe that despite the participation of drivers for Rural cities is the lowest (2.6%), the participation of Rides (5.3%), and Total fares (6.8%) for the same city type take higher values.
+In the next three graphs we can observe that despite the participation of drivers for Rural cities is the lowest (2.6%), the participation of Rides (5.3%) & Total fares (6.8%) for the same city type take higher values.

+Suburban cities' participation among the three categories is placed in the middle and Urban cities ocuppies the largest participation among the three in all the categories.

 ![Fig5.png](analysis/Fig5.png)